[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 d) Partner’s Current A/c

 A, B and C were partners with a capital of ₹50,000; ₹40,000, and ₹30,000 respectively carrying on business in partnership.
 The firm’s reported profit for the year was ₹80,000.
-As per the provision of the Indian Partnership Act, 1932, find out the share of each partner in the above amount after taking into account that no interest has been provided on an advance by A of ₹20,000 in addition to his capital contribution.
+As per the provision of the Indian Partnership Act, 1932, find out the share of each partner in the above amount after taking into account that no interest has been provided on an advance by A of ₹20,000 in addition to his capital contribution on 1st April.

 a) ₹26,267 for Partner B and C and ₹27,466 for Partner A